Sapporo (札幌) Hokkaido Trip - Travel Guide Tips and my experience

 A canal cruise in Otaru should be on your bucket list

-Official Website: https://www.global-yamato.com/en/hands-free-travel/
+Official website: https://www.global-yamato.com/en/hands-free-travel/

 Conclusion